 Why does that matter?
 We’ll investigate that below.
 For now, just know that YouTube can be a powerful tool for growing awareness around your brand, attracting customers, and becoming an industry thought leader.

-In this article I’ll explain how to make a YouTube channel and delve into the benefits of content marketing through YouTube.
+Whether you’re asking, “Should my business start a YouTube channel,” or you just want more information on how to get started, in this article I’ll explain how to make a YouTube channel and delve into the benefits of content marketing through YouTube.
 To get us there, I’ve called in an expert—veteran YouTube marketer Steli Efti.

 Creating a YouTube Channel: Advice from a 5-Year Pro

 Steli Efti is the CEO & co-founder of Close.
 He began creating YouTube videos as a content marketing strategy more than five years ago.
 His videos explore business topics—often about cold outreach, his speciality—for his nearly 20,000 subscribers.
 He also posts about product announcements, job openings, and waves they’re making in the industry.

 Close has used YouTube to establish itself as a thought leader and make its brand more recognizable.
 Steli agreed to answer some questions to help us understand some of the best practices of building a popular channel.
 For starters, he says he chose YouTube because it played toward one of his key strengths: public speaking.

 Speaking was always the medium that felt more natural for me than writing, and video allowed me to just speak in front of a webcam and have a piece of content.